ibc/libsdptransform/README.md

 Parses `fmtp.at("config")` and others such as `rid.at("params")` and returns an object with all the params in a key/value fashion.

+NOTE: All the values are expressed as strings.

 ```c++
 json params =
   sdptransform::parseParams(session.at("media")[1].at("fmtp")[0].at("config"));